 All it takes is understanding that most times and most places are not appropriate to have a stiff dick—therefore, men who self-report erections in nonsexual situations must believe every situation in proximity to women is sexual.
 To them, women are less than human, with no purpose other than to be sexualized by men.

-There is a miles-wide line between attraction (her hair smells nice, her hand on his arm makes his skin sizzle with awareness, etc.) and getting a stiff dick.
+There is a miles-wide line between attraction (her hair smells nice, her hand on his arm makes his skin sizzle with awareness, etc.) or even having a sexual thought and getting a stiff dick.
 Conflating the two perpetuates the myth that men are nothing but rutting animals who think every woman is in heat and driven by a biological imperative to be mounted.
 That’s an insult to good men and a license for the shitty ones to act shitty.
 Stop it.

 Why are men’s dicks so centered, even in stories written primarily by women to be read primarily by women?
 Is this seriously the best we can even imagine men to be?